ychen921/Sonar-Image-Registration/README.md

 |:--:|
 | *Architecture* |

-The figure above shows our architecture of the model that follow the DLIRNet baseline [1].
-We use regression model to encode 2 patches of images to extract spatial information.
-Then, flatten and concatenate the Inception output feature map and pass to fully connected layers that produce the 1 by 6 vector which is a predicted affine transformation parameters.
-Last, apply spatial transformation layer in our baseline which input moving and predicted affine parameters and wrapped the moving sonar image.
+The figure above shows our architecture of the model that follows the DLIRNet baseline [1].
+We use the regression model to encode 2 patches of images to extract spatial information.
+Then, flatten and concatenate the Inception output feature map and pass to fully connected layers that produce the 1 by 6 vector which are predicted affine transformation parameters.
+Last, apply a spatial transformation layer in our baseline which inputs moving and predicted affine parameters and wraps the moving sonar image.

 The negative normalized cross-correlation (NCC) is chosen to train the network.
 The NCC measures the similarity between two images based on their intensity values.
 The negative NCC is often used as a loss function because optimization algorithms typically minimize a loss function to find the optimal transformation parameters for image registration.